 Whether you are making this Italian tomato salad from the vegetables you’ve grown in your own garden, from your local farmer, or bought at your favorite grocery store, there’s no better time than the summer to enjoy this wonderful salad.

 THANKS SO MUCH for following and being part of the She Loves Biscotti community where you will find Simple & Tasty Family-Friendly Recipes with an Italian Twist.

 Ciao for now,

 ★★★★★ If you have made this cucumber tomato Italian dressing salad, I would love to hear about it in the comments below and be sure to rate the recipe!

 Italian Tomato Cucumber Salad Recipe

 - 3 tablespoons olive oil extra virgin

 - salt and pepper to taste

-- Combine chopped tomatoes and cucumbers in a large bowl.
+- Combine chopped tomatoes, cucumbers and minced fresh herbs in a large bowl.
+Toss gently together.

-- Pour dressing on salad and toss gently together.
+- Pour dressing on salad, toss gently together and serve.